Generalizable Whole Slide Image Classification with Fine-Grained Visual-Semantic Interaction: Experiments and Results

 \subsubsection{Effectiveness of Patch Sample Strategy}

 We verified the impact of different sampling strategies on model performance on TCGA data.
-Here, we assume that there are two main indicators that affect model performance, sample ratio and max sample threshold (represented as MAXN).
-At the same time, in order to differentiate the experimental results, we use the unfrozen image encoder for experimental verification.
+Here, we assumed that there are two main indicators that affect model performance, sample ratio and max sample threshold (represented as MAXN).
+At the same time, in order to differentiate the experimental results, we used the unfrozen image encoder for experimental verification.

 As shown in ~\cref{fig_sample}, when MAXN is sufficiently large ($\geq 2048$), the correlation between the model's performance and the sample ratio is not significant.
 Even with a small sample ratio ($\leq 0.5$), the model can still effectively align with the original data distribution.
 Conversely, when MAXN is not large enough ($\textless 2048$), the primary change in the model's performance depends on whether the magnitude of the sample ratio can match the original data distribution.
 When the sample ratio increases to 0.75, a steep performance improvement can be observed, suggesting that the sampled data at this point conforms to the original data distribution, after which the model's performance stabilizes.